carolinesalib/blog/README.md

 First I thought this should be a private project, but maybe there are other people out there that wants to do the same and need some inspiration, so now this project is open source.

+Here is the URL of my blog in production if you want to take a look: http://carolinesalib.com

 ## Tech
 * Ruby version: 3.0.0
 * Rails version: 6.1.3